SpenceKonde/DxCore/README.md

 Oh and you wish you had a bit more accuracy on the ADC?
 Yup - this is a 12-bit ADC - and the DAC (oh yeah, it has one of those) is 10-bits instead of the 8 that they tinyAVR 1-series had!

 As if that all isn't enough, there's a 28-pin version in a DIP package.
-The 28-pin version really doesn't show the full power of these parts, but it's far better than nothing for those who aren't comfortable with using surface mount parts and have been feeling left out of the party (of course, you can buy breakout boards in my Tindie store of all sizes, even the 64-pin ones!)
+The 28-pin version really doesn't show the full power of these parts, but it's far better than nothing for those who aren't comfortable with using surface mount parts and have been feeling left out of the party (of course, you can buy breakout boards in my Tindie store of all sizes, even the 64-pin ones!
+Or you can buy a Curiosity Nano from Microchip, if you prefer that style of development board.)

+# Big Picture
 These parts depart from the naming scheme used for AVR devices in the past; these are named AVR followed by the size of the flash, in KB, followed by DA, DB, or DD (depending on the "series" or "family", then the number of pins.
-128k parts were released first (unfortunately, with some rather brutal silicon errata - as these are their flagship parts, I am hopeful that we will see a fix sooner rather than later), followed by 32k; as of the end of July 2020, the 64k parts are not out yet.
 Note that the pin count also determines how many of certain peripherals the parts have available - parts with more pins have more peripherals to do things with those pins.
-32k parts with 64 pins are not available.
+64-pin parts are not available in 32k flash size.
+There are no other

-At present, it appears that there will be at least three lines of Dx-series parts; all are supported by DxCore - the peripherals are virtually identical, as are the pinouts.
+At present, it appears that there will be at least three lines of AVR Dx-series parts: The "basic" DA, the DB with improved featureset, and the low pincount DD; all are supported by DxCore - the peripherals are virtually identical, as are the pinouts.
+It appears overwhelmingly likely that future releases of full-size parts will continue to use compatible pinouts for the foreseeable future.

 ## DA-series
 The "basic" large-size line - however much I was in awe of these when they were first released, having seen the DB-series, it now appears that these are more akin to a 0-series than a 1-series - by almost any measure, the DB-series is the same or slightly better (and barely more expensive!).
 They do not support using an external crystal for the main clock, like the other Dx parts do, but the internal oscillator on these parts is still WAY better than the classic AVRs had - all the ones I've tested are weithin half a percent at room temp and typical operating voltages, even without autotune...
 To make sure autotune was working, I had to point a torch at it, because I couldn't get enough of a change in the internal oscillator frequency from changing the supply voltage.
 It is also the only currently announced Dx series without MVIO.
 While they may not shine as brightly next to the other Dx lines, these are still far above any AVR released before the year 2020.